dortania/OpenCore-Install-Guide/config.plist/skylake.md

 * **ThirdPartyTrim**: NO
   * Enables TRIM, not needed for NVMe but AHCI based drives may require this.
 Please check under system report to see if your drive supports TRIM
 * **XhciPortLimit**: YES
   * This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution for fixing USB.
-Please create a [USB map](https://usb-map.gitbook.io/project/) when possible as.
+Please create a [USB map](https://usb-map.gitbook.io/project/) when possible.

 The reason being is that UsbInjectAll reimplements builtin macOS functionality without proper current tuning.
 It is much cleaner to just describe your ports in a single plist-only kext, which will not waste runtime memory and such